Skip to main content

 • Delta token (delta_token)

-• All received events are separated and iterated over so for every event the msgraph_receive_event_process_event procedure can be called.
-All properties of an event are parsed as parameters and the developer can weave a template to process this.
+• Processing received events - All received events are separated and iterated over so for every event the msgraph_receive_event_process_event procedure can be called.
+All properties of an event are parsed as parameters, allowing you to apply a woven template for processing.

-• Every deleted event can be processed in the msgraph_receive_event_process_deleted_event procedure with a woven template.
+• Handling deleted events - Every deleted event can be processed in the msgraph_receive_event_process_deleted_event procedure with a woven template.

-• A final call to msgraph_receive_event_request_completed will take place to allow the developer to save the delta token that was returned by the external call.
+• Storing the delta token - After processing, a final call to msgraph_receive_event_request_completed is made.
+This allows you to save the delta token that was returned by the external call.
 A template can be woven to store this received delta token.

 Code examples

-For every procedure that processes data the developer needs to weave a template.
-In these code examples a simple example is provided for each procedure.
+For each procedure that processes data, you must weave a template.
+The following code examples provide a simple implementation for each procedure.

 msgraph_receive_event_add